Aberdeen confirm James McGarry signing - as left-back expected to land in north-east this weekend

 The Dons have paid an undisclosed fee to land boss Barry Robson’s ninth summer signing – with the 25-year-old penning a three-year deal.

-Confirmation of McGarry’s transfer to Aberdeen was delayed as he and his wife awaited the arrival of a baby boy, delivered earlier this week – and he is now expected to complete the long journey from Australia to the north-east, arriving this weekend.
+Confirmation of McGarry’s transfer to Aberdeen was delayed as he and his wife awaited the arrival of a baby boy, delivered earlier this week – and he will now complete the long journey from Australia to the north-east, arriving this weekend.

 There are no work permit issues due to McGarry having Irish citizenship.